-- In the system where all indoor units are running at the same time, the total capacity of the indoor units should be less than or equal to the combined capacity of the outdoor unit to prevent overloading in bad working conditions or narrow operating space. - The total capacity of the indoor units can be up to a maximum of 130% of the combined capacity of the outdoor unit for a system where not all the indoor units are operating at the same time. - If the system is applied in a cold region (ambient temperature is -10°C and below) or a very hot, heavy loading environment, the total capacity of the indoor units should be less than the combined capacity of the outdoor unit.
+- In the system where all indoor units are running at the same time, the total capacity of the indoor units should be less than or equal to the combined capacity of the outdoor unit to prevent overloading in bad working conditions or narrow operating space. - The total capacity of the indoor units can be up to a maximum of 130% of the combined capacity of the outdoor unit for a system where not all the indoor units are operating at the same time. - If the system is applied in a cold region (ambient temperature is -10°C and below) or a very hot, heavy loading environment, the total capacity the indoor should be combined capacity of outdoor